finos/common-domain-model/documentation/source/documentation.rst

 The experience of mapping the CME clearing and the DTCC trade matching and cashflow confirmation transactions to the CDM did reveal a diverse set of timestamps.
 The expected benefits of the CDM generic approach are twofold:

-* It allows for flexibility in a context where it would challenging to mandate which points in the process should have associated timestamps.
+* It allows for flexibility in a context where it would be challenging to mandate which points in the process should have associated timestamps.
 * Gathering all of those in one place in the model allows for evaluation and rationalisation down the road.

 The CDM Group has expressed concerns with combining timestamps which are deemed 'technical' with 'business' ones.
 A further evaluation of this timestamp modelling approach will be required.

-Below is JSON snippet of an instance representation of this approach.
+Below is JSON representation instance of this approach.

 .. code-block:: Java